- The PHASE1 INITIALIZATION FAILED error is a BSoD error usually caused by out-of-date drivers or faulty hardware.

 - Choose the restore point and follow the instructions.

 - Start Automatic Repair.
-For detailed instructions, check the detailed instructions above.

-- Choose Troubleshoot > Reset your PC.
+- Choose Troubleshoot then Reset your PC.

 - Follow the process and wait for Windows 10 to install again.

 By performing this process you successfully deleted all files and folders from drive C thus removing any potential software problems.

-Solution 7 – Check your hardware
+11. Check your hardware